moj-analytical-services/rpackage_training/README.md

 # 3. Create github repository

-Guidance to create a new github repository is at https://moj-analytical-services.github.io/platform_user_guidance/github.html#step-1---create-a-new-project-repo-in-the-moj-analytical-services-github-page
+Guidance to create a new github repository is at https://user-guidance.services.alpha.mojanalytics.xyz/github.html#creating-your-project-repo-on-github

-Exercise 2: Follow the guidance to create a new github repository, giving it the same name as you've decided to call your package (in my case 'egaidanrap') and a suitable description (in my case 'Aidan's RAP training exercise').
+Exercise 2: Follow the guidance to create a new github repository, giving it the same name as you've decided to call your package (see previous section) and a suitable description (e.g. 'My RAP training exercise').

 # 4. Load into R as a project